eggsyntax/code_challenge/README.md

 for representing a tree of all possible tic tac toe games.
 Both files contain ;; CHALLENGE comments.
 See also tests in test/toehold.

+There's no expectation that you finish all challenges.
+We suggest limiting yourself to 10 hours of effort.
+We do also realize that this is testing for CS-theory sort of stuff more than for all the surrounding skills (deployment, library skills, etc), but this was the best we came up with for a tractable challenge.

 ## Installation

 Clone repo